Sylvia Pankhurst: Artist

 From an early age Pankhurst had an ambition to become a "painter and draughtsman in the service of the great movements for social betterment".
-She trained at Manchester School of Art (1900–02) and then the Royal College of Art in London (1904–06).
+She trained at Manchester School of Art (1900–1902) and then the Royal College of Art in London (1904–1906).
 As part of her work campaigning for the WSPU, for which she created designs for a range of banners, jewellery and graphic logos.
 Her motif of the 'angel of freedom', a trumpeting emblem had wider appeal across the campaign for women's suffrage, appearing on banners, political pamphlets, cups and saucers.

 An exhibition of her artistic works took place at Tate Britain in 2013–14.
 Information about the exhibition, together with photographs of the artwork itself, is part of the Sheffield Hallam University Research Archive.

 Pankhurst found it difficult to reconcile her artistic vocation with her political activities, eventually deciding that they were incompatible.
 She said: "Mothers came to me with their wasted little ones.
 I saw starvation look at me from patient eyes.
 I knew that I should never return to my art".
-By 1912, she had all but abandoned her artistic career in order to concentrate on her political activism.
+By 1912, she had all but abandoned her artistic career to concentrate on her political activism.